swapnilbaad/imageclassification-service/README.md

 This project demonstrates how to build an asynchronous, responsive image classification service using Python, ZeroMQ, and a pre-trained CNN (MobileNetV2).
 It is structured into several modules:

 - **Server (`src/server.py`):**
-  - Receives image URL lists from clients.
-  - Immediately acknowledges each request.
+  - Receives image URL lists from clients, Immediately acknowledges each request.
   - Offloads image fetching and classification tasks to a worker thread pool.
-  - Publishes classification results (with human-readable labels) via a PUB socket.
+  - Publishes classification results via a PUB socket.

 - **Classifier (`src/classifier.py`):**
   - Loads a pre-trained MobileNetV2 model.